ng-girls/todo-list-tutorial-portuguese/installations.md

 You have a running Angular application!
 To stop it from running, press `Ctrl+C` in the terminal.
-As long as it's running, any change you make in the project code, it will be reflected immediately in the web browser.
+As long as it's running, any change you make in the project code will be reflected immediately in the web browser.

 Now we're ready to start with our project!